HadeelAls618/Electricity_Demand_Predictor/README.md

 2. Transform data into features and target:
    - **Prediction Target**: Hourly electricity demand for NY.
    - **Features**:
-     - Hourly temperature for NY
+     - Hourly temperature in NYC
      - Lag-based features
 3. Train a **LightGBM model** with hyperparameter tuning using **Optuna** with 5-fold cross-validation.
 4. Implement **feature engineering**: